Narasimha1997/py4jshell/README.md

 **Note 2** This is not a vulnerability in Python's logging library.
 We are writing a custom formatter for the logging library that simulates the inherit behaviour of Log4J library.

-**Note 3:** The exploit code exploit/exploit2.py executes rm -rf . in the server's present working directory, if you want to try this, make sure you are running it inside a container and not directly on the host, as it may result in data loss.
+**Note 3:** The exploit code exploit/exploit2.py executes `rm -rf *` in the server's present working directory, if you want to try this, make sure you are running it inside a container and not directly on the host, as it may result in data loss.

 ### How this works?
 1. A GET request is made to the flask web server (`/hello`) from a HTTP client.